 More than just an event, the Lazy Daze Arts and Crafts Festival has become a defining feature of Cary’s identity—it is an annual celebration of culture, creativity and community.
 Conceived in 1977 by artist Jerry Miller, the Lazy Daze Festival enhances Cary’s collective identity by providing artists a platform to exhibit and sell their work.
 Simultaneously, it prompts visitors to engage with and appreciate diverse artwork from local artists across the United States.

-This past weekend, the Lazy Daze festival continued this tradition, drawing crowds of all ages and backgrounds to Downtown Cary to celebrate art and culture.
+On the weekend of Aug.
+24 through 25, the Lazy Daze festival continued this tradition, drawing crowds of all ages and backgrounds to Downtown Cary to celebrate art and culture.
 Courtney Tomchik, a ceramics artist from Clemmons, North Carolina, elaborated on her experience at Lazy Daze.
 “I’ve been doing this [show] on and off for the past fifteen years, and I’ve enjoyed every single year I’ve come,” said Tomchik.
 Each year of attendance, she cites the festival attendees as her inspiration for constantly coming back.
 She emphasized that as a Cary non-native, she especially feels a sense of connection with every customer she meets.

 “I think what’s so great about this festival is that there’s something for everyone, and it does effectively bring a community together,” states Tomchik, recognizing the diversity of activities available at the festival as the reason for unity.
 “From food and beverages to live music, play zones for children to hundreds of booths to explore, I think that this festival brings people together to end their summer downtown in an extremely valuable way.”